futurice/symptomradar/README.md

 The map view has two router paths, root `/` and `/map-embed`.
 The embed is used in news articles inside an iframe.
 The iframe needs a height defined and the content will adapt to that height (unlike for the form embed, which uses `iframeResizer` library with HS and on our site, making the iframe height adapt to the content height).

-The main difference is that the embed does not have a header.
+The main difference with the normal version and the embed is that the embed does not have a header.
 There are also some style adjustments that target the embed version.

 If the map view is edited, the embed version should also be tested.
 Locally you can check `/map-embed`.
-It's good to also test within an iframe.
-Ask the team for a test article URL.
+It's good to also test within an iframe (ask the team for a test article link).
 Also keep in mind that the updates will go to all news articles where the embed is already included.

 ### Survey page